Get News & Updates Directly To Your Inbox

 Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

 If you suffer from chronic obstructive pulmonary disease (COPD), every breath can be a struggle.
 COPD is a serious health condition that narrows airways and makes it very difficult to breathe.
 Over time, it can get worse.
 Once there is damage to the lungs, it can’t be corrected.

 Congestive heart failure is another very serious condition that is tied to COPD.
 The lungs and heart are very closely connected.
-When healthy, the lungs and heart work together to make sure that every part of your body is getting the oxygen it needs.
+When healthy, the lungs and heart work together to make sure every part of your body gets the oxygen it needs.
 When they don’t work together, your health can worsen quickly.

 Other causes of COPD include:

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 © Copyright 2024 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.